multiversx/mx-docs/docs/developers/nft-tokens.md

 <!--DOCUSAURUS_CODE_TABS-->

 <!--Request-->
-Returns the identifiers of the tokens that have been registered bt the provided address.
+Returns the identifiers of the tokens that have been registered by the provided address.

 ```
 https://api.elrond.com/address/<bech32Address>/registered-nfts